Hesam-Varaee/cvm-missing-variable-detection/docs/VALIDATION_FINDINGS.md

 # CVM Validation Findings — Out-of-Sample Robustness & Selection Stability

-This document records a second round of validation performed on top of the original CVM results (see `README.md`), motivated by preparing the work for submission to *Engineering Structures*.
+This document records a second round of validation performed on top of the original CVM results (see `README.md`).
 The original README results are all **in-sample**: Stage 1 candidate search, Stage 2-3 equation fitting, and the confirmatory "does adding the flagged variable improve fit" tests were all run on the same rows.
 This document reports what happens when that